Gawehold/MIDIFall/README.md

 2. Download the zip file of this repository.
 3. Drag and drop the zip file OR the unzipped folder to "love.exe".

+(You can open and edit the "MIDIFall_UpdateChecker" project with the NetBeans IDE.)

 ## License
 The GNU General Public License v3.0 (GPL 3)<br>
 Please view the LICENSE.txt for more details.